nycterent/actual-mcp/README.md

   actual-mcp
 ```

-If connecting to a remote Actual server, set `ACTUAL_SERVER_URL` and
-`ACTUAL_PASSWORD` instead.
-Podman users can replace `docker` with `podman`
-in the commands above.
+### Running the SSE server

-To expose an SSE endpoint for other clients, run the container with `--sse` and
-map the port:
+To expose an SSE endpoint for other clients, run the container with `--sse` and map the port:

 ```bash
 docker run -it --rm \